bytecodealliance/component-docs/component-model/src/introduction.md

 The WebAssembly Component Model is a broad-reaching architecture for building interoperable WebAssembly libraries, applications, and environments.

+This documentation is aimed at _users_ of the component model: developers of libraries and applications.
+> [!NOTE]
+>
+> _Compiler and Wasm runtime developers_ can take a look at the [Component Model specification](https://github.com/WebAssembly/component-model) to
+> see how to add support for the component model to their project.

+## Table of contents

 | Understanding components | Building components  | Using components  |
 |--------------------------|----------------------|-------------------|
 | [Why Components?]        | [C/C++]              | [Composing]       |